kykungz/crypto-wallet-changer/README.md

 Note that this only tricks the webpage to think that you have changed your wallet to the one you filled in.
 You can't really sign transactions using this method since you don't have the private key.

+## How this works?

+Most crypto wallet extensions injects a variable into browser's global variable `window`.

+For example, [MetaMask](https://metamask.io/) injects a variable named `ethereum` into browser's `window`, so you could use `window.ethereum` to perform operations on the wallet extension.

+DApps sites like [PancakeSwap](https://pancakeswap.finance/) retrieve wallet information from that `window.ethereum` variable when you connects to their website.
+These DApps are also listening on events that are sent from the extension, important events such as "Account Connected" or "Account Changed".

+This bookmarklet just simply try to emit those events and tricks the website to think that you have changed your wallet to the one you filled it.

+For example, emitting `account changed to <user_input>` event.
 ## Contribute
 Feel free to contribute to this repository!